Skip to main content

 Who’s it for?
 Home users looking for an inexpensive, all-in-one photo printer.

-Why we picked the MegaTank Pixma G620:
+Why we picked the Pixma MegaTank G620:

-The Canon Pixma MegaTank Pixma G620 is an all-in-one inkjet tank printer with two extra ink colors.
+The Canon Pixma MegaTank G620 is an all-in-one inkjet tank printer with two extra ink colors.
 With dedicated gray and red inks, it can handle photos better than the average inkjet printer that offers only cyan, magenta, yellow, and black.

-As an all-in-one printer, the MegaTank Pixma G620 can also scan and make color copies of photos and documents.
+As an all-in-one printer, the Pixma MegaTank G620 can also scan and make color copies of photos and documents.
 Since it’s an inkjet, you’ll rarely need to replenish the ink and when you do, you refill the tanks with inexpensive bottles instead of cartridges.

-Priced at around $300, the Canon MegaTank Pixma G620 is an affordable photo printer with low running costs.
+Priced at around $300, the Canon Pixma MegaTank G620 is an affordable photo printer with low running costs.
 The only trade-off could be the slow print speed.
 Color documents print at just four pages per minute.

-HP Color LaserJet Pro MFP 4301dw
+HP Color LaserJet Pro MFP 4301fdw

 The best color laser printer for photos